What Do I Do After Applying to a Section 8 Waiting List?

-Once your application has been submitted, it generally takes between a couple of weeks and a couple of months for offices to process applications.
+Once your application has been submitted, it can take between a couple of weeks and a couple of months for offices to process applications.
 This depends on the resources available to review applications.
 Usually, online applications are processed more quickly than paper applications.
 The application or public notice about the waiting list opening may have information on when waiting list status will be available, and how to find out your status.

-Applicants will be placed on the waiting list either by date and time the application is received by the housing office, or by random lottery.
+- Selected applicants will be placed on the waiting list either by date and time the application is received by the housing office, or by random lottery.

 - If a housing office is placing a number of applicants on the waiting list by random lottery, an applicant may be denied because they were not chosen by the lottery system.
 If you were not placed on the waiting list, the housing authority is required to provide the reason why, along with information about requesting an informal review.

 Once you are on a waiting list, your wait time varies greatly depending on the office you applied through.
 Because of the high demand of affordable housing, and comparatively low supply, it is not rare to be on a waiting list for several years.
 Generally, large metropolitan areas have long waiting lists, while lower populated areas have shorter waiting lists.

-Contact the housing office you applied through to find out if a representative can estimate the current length of the waiting list.
+- Contact the housing office you applied through to find out if a representative can estimate the current length of the waiting list.
 If the office cannot make an estimate, ask how you can access its Annual Plan.
 This document, which is updated yearly, may have information about the current number of households on the waiting list, and the office's annual turnover rate.

-You can use simple math to estimate the length of the waiting list based on these numbers.
+- You can use simple math to estimate the length of the waiting list based on these numbers.
 For example, if there are 1,000 households on the waiting list, and the annual turnover rate is 200 households, calculate (1,000 ÷ 200), which is 5.
 It would take that office about five years to serve all households on that waiting list.

 - The in-person interview is required, and you must attend at the scheduled date and time, so if you apply for a waiting list not close to your home, plan accordingly.